Vokuar/Minecraft_Server_Installer/README.md

 - Download and install Minecraft servers with ease.
 - Support for Java Edition and Bedrock Edition.
-- Randomly generated server names for added uniqueness.
+- User-generated server names for added customization.

 ## Prerequisites